bruab/yourfirstthreeclients.com/_posts/2024-04-22-send-one-message.md

 But you won't ask them to hire you, because that would be awkward.

-Instead, just send a [thoughtful message](/thoughtful-messages/), be honest about what you're up to:
+Instead, just send a [thoughtful message](/thoughtful-messages/).
+Be honest about what you're up to:

 > I'm getting started with freelancing and trying to figure out the sales and marketing side of it.